 Prof. Carl Sagan, one of the best-known astrophysicists and science popularizers of our time, achieved scholarly distinction by authoring or co-authoring over 600 academic articles and authoring or participating in numerous books.
 He co-wrote and presented COSMOS, an immensely successful television series on science, which also became a bestselling book.
 His many awards include the Pulitzer Prize for his volume The Dragons of Eden.
 For details, go here.

 John Rogard Tabori is a political economist and statistical analyst.
 His research expertise has been used by the US Departments of Labor, Transportation, Agriculture, Housing & Urban Development, Health & Human Services, and Education, and by other government agencies ranging from the Food & Drug Administration and the Centers for Disease Control & Prevention to Federal Transit Administration.
-He has served as a principal contributor to the US Census Bureau’s Statistical Abstract of the United States.
+He has served as an advisor on the US Census Bureau’s Statistical Abstract of the United States.

 Sir Laurens van der Post’s renown rests upon his achievements as a television filmmaker, writer, World War II hero, environmentalist, humanitarian, philosopher and adviser to the British Government.
 His work ranges from intellectual biography and autobiographical accounts of WWII to anthropological studies, and has featured on the New York Times bestseller list.
 His novels have been filmed by Walt Disney Studios and Steven Spielberg.
 See more here.